 Intuit’s Quickbooks is the best-known accounting app for good reason.
 While it's not perfect, it is the best accounting program on the market today and sets a high bar for what business money management apps can do.
 Quickbooks is great for a wide range of businesses from solo freelancers to brick-and-mortar empires.

 This program is the standard for small business accounting, and it offers much more than an independent contractor probably needs.
 But, that said, it also includes everything an independent contractor may ever need.
-That includes live bank connections, double entry accounting, invoicing, payment processing, and mobile apps.
+That includes live bank connections, invoicing, payment processing, and mobile apps.

 Quickbooks has versions for both Windows and Mac, as well as an online version (which is best for independent contractors).
 There is both a self-employed version and full version that should both sufficiently handle your business needs.
-Quickbooks Self-Employed costs $5 per month.
-The $10 per month Simple Start version should be plenty for most independent contractors.
+Quickbooks Self-Employed plans start at $7.50 per month and go up to $17 for the Live Tax Bundle which includes live assistance from CPAs.

-Xero is a top competitor to Quickbooks and offers a wide range of features starting at $9 per month for the Starter version, going up to $60 per month for the premium version.
-The Starter version should be sufficient for most freelancers, through any payroll needs require the $30 Standard version.
+Xero is a top competitor to Quickbooks and offers a wide range of features starting at $11 per month for the Starter version, going up to $62 per month for the Premium version.
+The Starter version should be sufficient for most freelancers, through any payroll needs require the $32 Standard version.

 You will still need an external tax app or accountant, but all of your bookkeeping needs are covered.
 Billing and expense forms, double-entry accounting, inventory tracking, document management, and CRM integrations are just a few features that make Xero worth serious consideration for any independent contractor.